CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 *If not stated, the rule comes from The Manual.* The wording of each rule is a combination of the original sources and my own understanding.
 I have made very little effort to clarify who said what, but much effort to show where the concept was introduced.
 Note that, since it's difficult not to pick up the original accent, you cannot rely on that to separate my words from any other author's.

-**Jeremy W Sherman**\
-Orthic expert, creator of <www.orthic.shorthand.fun>, transcriber of the Manual and Supplement, programmer and clipper of the dictionary.
-Jeremy found many examples and counter-examples for Consolidated, and provided valuable comments on the text.

 ## Styles or Levels